leahtsdudley/testing/kq_epic_post.md

 - _% of killed queries (timed out, other wording to make it clearer?) out of the total number queries before/after_

 - _Contextualize that the improvement improved customer experience_

 - _Point out that the same queries run without timing out after_

 - _List of common query killers?_

 ### Gather your equipment
 The first step in any valiant quest is to study your map.
 So, we started with the basics:
 - What are the queries we need to solve?
 - Where are they originating?
 - How many times are they happening per week?
 - How long do they take on average?

 We learn about problematic queries from automatically generated issues in the [mysql-database-usage repo](https://github.com/github/mysql-database-usage/issues?q=is%3Aissue%20state%3Aopen%20github%2Fpull_requests%20).
 With the data laid out, we could focus and prioritize.
 So just work your way from the top, right?
 We soon found there were a few snags to this seemingly simple approach.

 1. **The scorecard isn't static**.
 An existing query might be improved by an indirect change, or a new problematic query could arise from updated code or processes.
 With moving targets we needed to keep a closer eye on which queries were impacting us the most.
 2. **Query identifiers change**.
-Each query is attached to a `fingerprint` as a unique identifier.
-The fingerprint's goal is to group similar queries that are structured the same way, but contain different IDs and field values.
+Each query is attached to a `fingerprint` as a unique identifiera and its goal is to group similar queries that are structured the same way, but contain different IDs and field values.
 But sometimes a query's fingerprint changes.
 For example, in late November 2024, several of our affected queries appeared to have been solved, but at the same time new issues were being created with identical query structures and entry points but new fingerprints, [which we're tracking here](https://github.com/github/mysql-database-scorecard/issues/57).
 This meant that we had to be vigilant about cross-referencing old query issues to new ones.
 3. **Automations aren't perfect**.
 Killed query issues are regularly updated via automation with current performance data, which we used to determine impact and set priorities.
 We noticed multiple times that we stopped getting updates from the bot, which kept us from seeing if our data was accurate or current.
 Eventually the automation was fixed, but it was difficult to get this information in the meantime.

 ### Plan your adventure
-With those challenges in mind, we began to strategize.
-We started by grouping our initial set of queries by possible solutions, including [batching](https://github.com/github/pull-requests/issues/14462) and [adding new indexes](https://github.com/github/pull-requests/issues/14461).

-However, a common trait among these killed queries was a non-performant join on the `issues` table.
+With those challenges in mind, we gathered our fellowship began to strategize.
+There were a couple of approaches we explore, but the most common trait among these killed queries was a non-performant join on the `issues` table.
 Because pull requests continue to track their state with an issue under the hood, querying a pull request by its state required us to also query the `issues` table.
 This resulted in queries that looked something like this:
 ```
 SELECT
     COUNT (*)